JelleKUL/jellekul.github.io/publications/semantic-uv-mapping.md

 # Semantic UV Mapping to improve texture inpainting

 ## Introduction
-Current 2D texture inpainting methods struggle to perform well on reconstructed geometry due to the improper uv mapping pf the scene
+Current 2D texture inpainting methods struggle to perform well on reconstructed geometry due to the improper uv mapping of the scene and its objects
 - Context
+	- The AECO industry captures more and more data
+	- There is a need for empty indoor scenes without any holes.
+		- remodelling, renovation, interactivity
+	- Current captured scenes are often fully furnished and incomplete, leading to a lot of missing information
-	- Meshes are a good way to store indoor scenes, due to efficient 3D representation and and detailed textures for detailed parts
+	- Meshes are a good way to store indoor scenes, due to efficient 3D representation and detailed textures for detailed parts
-	- Captured scenes are often fully furnished and incomplete, leading to a lot of missing information
+- Problem
+	- When removing the object in the scenes, large holes are left behind
+	- they need to be completed, both geometrically and texturally
+	- Geometry reconstruction
+		- good results and far along.
+	- Texture inpainting:
 		- There is a certain disconnect between the geometric and textural data in a mesh.
-- Problem
 		- This is a big problem when trying to complete missing parts in a mesh, visually
 		- Texture inpainting relies on its surroundings to properly predict the missing parts, when these are not in the same place on the uv plane, it can lead to disjointed maps.
 - SOA Solutions / Shortcomings
 	- inpaint in a 2D picture of the 3D view and reproject
 		- Can't overcome occlusions and will cause double paintovers
 	- inpaint only small parts and dynamically reproject
-		- difficult to use for big gaps in data
+		- difficult to use for big gaps in data and multi-material
+	- Use texturefields for full 3D workflow
+		- too low resolution for a full scene
 - Our Solution
 	- Leverage semantic instance segmentation to better divide the scene in distinct parts.
 	- unwrap each object separately to minimise distortion
 	- Inpaint the new geometry using the semantic mask to limit the surrounding reference to a single object
 ## Background and related work

 ### Object detection
 [V-DETR 2023](https://github.com/V-DETR/V-DETR)
 > Uses DETR (detection transformer) in 3D with Vertex Relative Position Encoding to improve locality